timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 034-ECONOMIC OPPORTUNITY PROGRAM/SUBCHAPTER VIII-NATIVE AMERICAN PROGRAMS.md

   * (ii) a designee of the regional centers funded under section 3215 of title 20;

-  * (iii) representatives of national, tribal, and regional organizations that focus on Native American language, or Native American cultural, research, development, or training; and
+  * (iii) representatives of national, Tribal, and regional organizations that focus on Native American language, or Native American cultural, research, development, or training; and

   * (iv) other individuals who are recognized for their expertise in the area of Native American language.

-* Recommendations for appointment to such panel shall be solicited from Indian tribes and tribal organizations.
+* Recommendations for appointment to such panel shall be solicited from Indian Tribes and Tribal organizations.

 * (C) The duties of such panel include—